DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ![Pagamento Pix]({{ site.baseurl_root }}/images/apicieloecommerce/pagamento-pix-en.png)

+<aside class="notice">The QRCode for Cielo Pix expires in 24 hours.</aside>

-See the request and response examples for Pix QR Code generating:
+See the request and response examples for generating Pix QR Code:

 #### Request